ericoporto/fgmk/docs/Markdown/Specification/Specification.md

     trigger actions, and usually represent the non playable characters you interact in the game.

-    - `feedback.json` - deals with the engine feedback, right now only colision and the sound when outputing text.
+    - `feedback.json` - deals with the engine feedback, right now only collision and the sound when outputing text.
 This should be moved inside the engine soon.

     - `hms.json` - Heroes, Monsters and Skills, this file describes all the heroes